rust-lang-ja/the-rust-programming-language-ja/README_en.md

 # LICENSE
 The original english documents are dual-licensed under Apache 2.0 and MIT terms.

-The translated documents are licensed under [CC-By 3.0 License](http://creativecommons.org/licenses/by/3.0/)
+The translated documents are dual-licensed under Apache 2.0 and MIT terms too.